 Duncan was diagnosed with stage IV breast cancer in October 2015, but she isn’t fond of the phrase “stage IV” and prefers to say she has “treatable, non-curable cancer.”
 With that mentality, Duncan has been able to put her diagnosis into perspective and

 live life to the fullest.
-Eric Winer, MD, Duncan’s oncologist and director of the Breast Oncology Program in the Susan F. Smith Center for Women’s Cancers at Dana-Farber, joins Duncan to chat about her treatment experience.
+Eric Winer, MD, Duncan’s oncologist and former director of the Breast Oncology Program in the Susan F. Smith Center for Women’s Cancers at Dana-Farber, joins Duncan to chat about her treatment experience.

 Episode 3: Fertility Decisions as a Young Woman with Breast Cancer

 Maggie was faced with a number of difficult decisions when she was diagnosed with breast cancer at age 28.
 Some of the biggest decisions she faced centered around her ability to have children later in life, and whether treatment would affect her future

 fertility.
 Ann Partridge, MD, MPH, Maggie’s oncologist and founder/director of the Program for Young Adults with Breast Cancer at the